Someone does! His name is Dr. Chris Leatt, a South African neurologist and an avid motorcycle racer himself.

 - Rearward movement of the head or helmet on the neck.

 If motorcyclists take advantage of this kind of protective brace, the incidence of neck injuries due to Gurnee motorcycle accidents should decrease significantly.
-If you are injured in a motorcycle wreck in Gurnee, contact Gurnee motorcycle accident lawyers Hupy and Abraham toll free at 800-800-5678 or locally at 414-223-4800.
+If you are injured in a motorcycle wreck in Gurnee, contact the accident lawyers at Hupy and Abraham toll-free at 800-800-5678.
 Use our online contact form for a FREE, no-obligation consultation.
-You can also request our FREE book, The Ultimate Guide for Motorcycle Accident Victims.